chluebi/RPGBot/README.md

 ### Enemies

 name = filename*
-description: A small backstory of the enemy of maybe a tip what the enemy's weakness is.
+description: A small backstory of the enemy of maybe a tip what the enemy's weakness is.*
+powerlevel: An approximate value of how strong the enemy is.
+A 20 health enemy dealing 5 damage on level 1, is powerlevel 20.

 abilities: all the abilities the enemy can use*